Search engine: 2000s–present: Post dot-com bubble

 Around 2000, Google's search engine rose to prominence.
-The company achieved better results for many searches with an algorithm called PageRank, as was explained in the paper Anatomy of a Search Engine written by Sergey Brin and Larry Page, the later founders of Google.
+The company achieved better results for many searches with an algorithm called PageRank, as was explained in the paper "The Anatomy of a Large-Scale Hypertextual Web Search Engine" written by Sergey Brin and Larry Page, the later founders of Google.
 This iterative algorithm ranks web pages based on the number and PageRank of other web sites and pages that link there, on the premise that good or desirable pages are linked to more than others.
 Larry Page's patent for PageRank cites Robin Li's earlier RankDex patent as an influence.
 Google also maintained a minimalist interface to its search engine.
 In contrast, many of its competitors embedded a search engine in a web portal.
 In fact, the Google search engine became so popular that spoof engines emerged such as Mystery Seeker.

 By 2000, Yahoo! was providing search services based on Inktomi's search engine.
 Yahoo! acquired Inktomi in 2002, and Overture (which owned AlltheWeb and AltaVista) in 2003.
 Yahoo! switched to Google's search engine until 2004, when it launched its own search engine based on the combined technologies of its acquisitions.

 Microsoft first launched MSN Search in the fall of 1998 using search results from Inktomi.
 In early 1999, the site began to display listings from Looksmart, blended with results from Inktomi.
 For a short time in 1999, MSN Search used results from AltaVista instead.
 In 2004, Microsoft began a transition to its own search technology, powered by its own web crawler (called msnbot).

 Microsoft's rebranded search engine, Bing, was launched on June 1, 2009.
 On July 29, 2009, Yahoo! and Microsoft finalized a deal in which Yahoo!
 Search would be powered by Microsoft Bing technology.

 As of 2019, active search engine crawlers include those of Baidu, Bing, Brave, Google, DuckDuckGo, Gigablast, Mojeek, Sogou and Yandex.

+In the 2020s, artificial intelligence-powered search engines and generative AI assistants became increasingly integrated into mainstream web search.
+These systems combine traditional web indexing with large language models to provide conversational responses, summaries, and contextual recommendations.